erikgeiser/erikgeiser.github.io/source/_posts/necromancer.md

 Nmap done: 1 IP address (1 host up) scanned in 0.23 seconds
 ```

 As expected the port is open and a service named BackOrifice sits behind it.
 I recognize the name from the early-mid 2000s, when me and a friend of mine used to experiment with it on LAN parties (without success due to seriously limited knowledge at that time).
-It's an oldschool backdoor trojan.
+It's an old school backdoor trojan.
 In this case I don't expect it to be the real BackOrifice, since I only recall it running on Windows, not on BSD, the necromancer's operating system of choice.
 Enough talk, let's chant the words:

 ```
 root@kali:~/ctf/necromancer# nc -u 10.0.2.10 31337